ignatiusmb/mauss.dev/content/reviews/your-lie-in-april.md

 ### Final Scene

 - Kousei performs *Chopin`s Ballade No. 1 in G minor, Op.
 23* at the competition while Kaori undergoes surgery.
 - As he plays, he enters into a dream-like state, surrounded by color and light with Kaori and her violin appearing before him.
-This scene is heavily implying both Kousei and Kaori promises, the long awaited performance they're going to do together.
+Kousei immediately realize that her surgery was unsuccessful as he played along with her.
+This scene also presents the last promise they made to play together again.
-- This dream-like state indicates that Kousei knows and realize the she's with her inside his dreams.
-As the play is nearing the end, she started to disappear steadily and he begs her to stay with him.
-- Kousei understands that this means that the surgery was unsuccessful, she then disappears with one last tearful smile.
+- As the play is nearing the end, she started to disappear steadily and he begs her to stay with him, she then disappears with one last tearful smile.
 - In reality, Kousei completes his performance with tears running down his face, saying his final farewell to her, just like he did previously with his mother.

 After receiving her letter, Kousei finally knows that Kaori loved him and reaffirms his vow to never forget her, continuing to play the piano.
-Her intentions from the beginning may not be for Kousei to love her back since she realizes that she doesn't have a lot of time left, however she insisted on doing what she claims to be the things she won't end up regretting in the end, and one of them was to be part of Kousei's life, to be with him in his dreams forever.
+Her intentions from the beginning may not be for Kousei to love her back since she realizes that she doesn't have a lot of time left, however she insisted on doing what she claims to be the things she won't end up regretting in the end, and one of them was to be part of Kousei's life.

 **Side Note**: Kaori claims that Watari was an amazing friend but will probably forget all about her.
-However, it's visually suggested that he really did like her by the scene where we can see him picking up his phone and looking at their picture together.
+However, it's visually suggested that he really did like her.
+This is supported by the scene where we can see him picks up his phone and looks at their picture together, and Kaori is likely the one who scolds Watari and slaps him in the scene, hence her believing he'll probably forget about her and move on to another girl quickly.

 ### Title Origin